本文へジャンプ

 Research outline

-With recent exponential investments from governments and major companies, building large-scale quantum computers capable of running advanced algorithms, such as Shor’s algorithm for effectively solving the factoring and discrete logarithm problems, is only a matter of time and effort.
-Despite its promise, quantum computing is fundamentally different from classical computing because it relies on the unique principles of quantum mechanics, such as superposition, entanglement, and measurement, which are often counterintuitive and make it challenging to design and implement quantum algorithms, programs, and protocols accurately.
-Therefore, formal verification is essential to ensure their correctness before they can be trusted in safety-critical and security applications.
-Our current research focuses on formal methods for quantum computing, including but not limited to the following research topics.
+With recent exponential investments from governments and major companies, building large-scale quantum computers capable of running advanced algorithms, such as Shor’s algorithm for effectively solving the factoring and discrete logarithm problems, is becoming increasingly feasible.
+Despite its promise, quantum computing is fundamentally different from classical computing because it relies on principles of quantum mechanics that are often counterintuitive, making it challenging to design and implement quantum systems accurately.
+Moreover, traditional testing techniques are much less effective for quantum systems due to the nondeterminism and probabilistic outcomes of quantum measurement.
+Thus, formal verification is essential to ensure their correctness before they can be trusted in practice.
+Our research focuses on formal methods for quantum computing, including but not limited to the following research topics.

 A unified, expressive, and scalable framework for formal specification and verification of quantum systems

-This framework will introduce a powerful formal specification language capable of modeling a wide range of quantum systems, including those with concurrency and classical-quantum communication, along with scalable formal verification techniques ranging from model checking to theorem proving.
+System specification and property specification are necessary inputs for formal verification techniques to determine whether a system satisfies desired properties.
+This research develops a powerful formal specification language capable of modeling a wide range of quantum systems, including those with concurrency and communication, together with scalable formal verification techniques from model checking to theorem proving.

 A verifiable recursive quantum programming language with formal semantics